alan-platform/alan-platform.github.io/pages/tutorials/ide/ide-tutorial.md

 {:toc}

 ## Introduction
-Computer applications are tools designed for specific purposes, like tracking orders and supplies, or exchanging information among people.
-Every computer application revolves around gathering, manipulating, visualizing, and exchanging data.
-The Alan platform aims to enable development of guaranteed bug-free applications that are both flexible as well as easily maintainable: **built to last**.
+A computer application is a tool for a purpose: tracking orders and supplies, planning maintenance, exchanging information between people.
+Whatever the purpose, the application gathers, manipulates, visualizes and exchanges data.
+The Alan platform is built around that observation: describe the data and the rules that govern it, and the platform generates the application.
+The aim is software that is correct by construction, flexible, and maintainable: **built to last**.

 ### Development process
-The Alan platform offers a comprehensive solution for developing data-intensive software applications.
-Because of its flexibility, it heavily promotes *agile* application development, where each iteration yields a working part of the application you want.
-Rather then writing large design documents and drawing diagrams that tell us how the application should work, with Alan you can **immediately start building** your app.

-For an Alan app, you first specify the core structure of the data that our application will process.
-You can immediately verify the validity of it by running our application.
-Users can enter actual data to verify that the structure matches the requirements for this first part.
-Once the data structure conforms to our requirements, you can incrementally implement usage scenarios and **let the stakeholders test them**.
-Alternatively, you can start working on data transformation, custom visualizations, user permissions, or data exchange with other applications.
+Alan supports *agile* development, where each iteration produces a working part of the application.
+Instead of writing a large design document first and discovering during implementation that it does not hold up, you **start building immediately** and refine as you learn.

+You begin with the core structure of the data your application processes.
+Deploying that first version already gives you a running app, so you and your stakeholders can enter real data and check that the structure matches what the organization actually does.
+Once the structure holds, you add computations, custom screens, permissions, or exchange with other systems — in whichever order the project needs, and each time with something that runs at the end of it.

 ### Environment overview
-An Alan environment consists of a specific file and folder structure, and a set of languages (that have a common meta-language) and corresponding tools, including a compiler ('translator' and 'validator' of your code).
-Together, the different files describe a complete software system.
-Each file has a specific function in creating, updating or deploying your software.
-You enter your code in the designated files at *design time* to develop your system.
-To convert these files into a usable software system that runs on a server, all files and folders need to be checked for errors and translated into a format that different parts of the Alan platform understand.
-You can deploy the result to a server, after which the software is ready for use: *runtime*.
+An Alan environment is a fixed structure of files and folders, a set of languages that share one meta-language, and the tools that go with them — most importantly a compiler, which translates and validates your code.
+Together the files describe a complete software system, and each file has its own role in building, updating or deploying it.
+You write code in those files at *design time*.
+To turn them into a system that runs on a server, all files are checked for errors and translated into a format the platform can execute.
+Deploying the result puts the software in use: *runtime*.

-In the remainder of this tutorial you'll get familiar with the environment for creating Alan applications.
+This tutorial introduces the environment in which you create Alan applications.
 For *version control* and *local editing* of Alan projects, read [this guide](/pages/tutorials/ide/ide-version-control.html).

-## Application for building applications
+## An application for building applications
-For developing Alan applications we typically use an Integrated Development Environment (IDE): an application that provides the developer with a file and folder overview, an editor that recognizes Alan code, and many other useful tools.
+Alan development happens in an Integrated Development Environment (IDE): an application that gives you an overview of files and folders, an editor that understands Alan code, and tools such as the compiler at your fingertips.
-In this tutorial we'll use Visual Studio Code (VS Code) in a Chromium based browser, like Google Chrome or Microsoft Edge.
+This tutorial uses Visual Studio Code (VS Code) in a Chromium-based browser, such as Google Chrome or Microsoft Edge.
-Before continuing, open a separate tab and sign in to your existing [online IDE account](https://coder.alan-platform.com/){:target="_blank"} or
+Open a separate tab and sign in to your [online IDE account](https://coder.alan-platform.com/){:target="_blank"}, or create one:

 <p style="text-align:center;">
 <a class="button call-to-action" href="https://coder.alan-platform.com/signup/" target="_blank" rel="noopener noreferrer" style="display: inline-flex;align-items: center;">